 SOURCE: Sports Turf Managers Association (STMA)

-(LAWRENCE, Kan.) – The Sports Turf Managers Association (STMA) – the non-profit, professional association comprised of 2,700 men and women professionals overseeing sports fields worldwide and critical to athletes’ safety – welcomed more than 1,200 participants from 10 countries at its 32nd annual Conference & Exhibition, which was held virtually last month for the first time in its history.
+(LAWRENCE, Kan.) – Sports Turf Managers Association (STMA) – the organization for 2,700 men and women professionals overseeing sports fields worldwide and critical to athlete safety – has opened registration and released the schedule for its 32nd annual Conference and Exhibition, which is being held virtually January 12-13, 2021.

 STMA is the non-profit, professional association for men and women who manage sports fields worldwide.
 Since 1981, it has provided education, information and practical knowledge in the art and science of sports field management.
 More than 2,700 members across 32 local chapters oversee facilities at schools, colleges and universities, parks and recreational facilities, and professional sports stadiums.
 Sports include football, baseball, soccer, lacrosse, softball, rugby and horse racing.